-The investigator is a neutral fact-finder, who, during the course of the investigation, may gather information in multiple ways.
+The investigator is a neutral factfinder, who, during the course of the investigation, may gather information in multiple ways.
 The investigator may collect documents and other information and may also interview witnesses or other people with relevant information beyond those identified by the parties.
-The interviews are not required to be in-person.
+The interviews do not require you to be in-person.
 The investigator may decline to gather information if:

-- the request seeks information about the Complainant or Respondent's past sexual history with anyone other than the other party except to: - e.
-Prove the source of injury; - f.
-Prove prior sexual misconduct; - g.
-Support a claim that a student has an ulterior motive; or - h.
-Impeach a student's credibility after that student has put his or her own prior sexual conduct at issue. - the request seeks information about either party's mental health history, unless that party consents; - the request seeks information that is unreasonably duplicative; - the request is unlikely to yield relevant evidence; - the request seeks information that the requesting party could obtain from another source with greater convenience or less burden; - the request unreasonably invades the privacy interests of a party or witness or seeks information protected by federal or state law; or - the burden of complying with the request is likely to substantially outweigh the benefit of the information as relevant evidence in the hearing.
+• the request seeks information about the Complainant or Respondent's past sexual history with anyone other than the other party except to:

+Prove the source of injury.

+Prove prior sexual misconduct.

+Support a claim that a student has an ulterior motive; or

+Impeach a student's credibility after that student has put his or her own prior sexual conduct at issue.

+- The request seeks information about either party's mental health history, unless that party consents. - The request seeks information that is unreasonably duplicative. - The request is unlikely to yield relevant evidence.

+- The request seeks information that the requesting party could obtain from another source with greater convenience or less burden. - the request unreasonably invades the privacy interests of a party or witness or seeks information protected by federal or state law; or - The burden of complying with the request is likely to substantially outweigh the benefit of the information as relevant evidence in the hearing.

 The investigator will prepare Witness Statements and a draft "Summary of Evidence" that includes all of the evidence to be considered at the conclusion of an investigation, including, but not limited to, any documents and/or materials gathered during the investigation, statements by witnesses, and statements by the parties (including any evidence upon which the investigator does not intend to rely in creating the final investigation report).
 The Parties will be provided with the opportunity to review all witness statements, including the statement of the other party, and send to the investigator questions to be posed in response.
 Parties will be given ten (10) days to review and respond to witness statements and the draft Summary of Evidence.

-Parties may be provided with witness statements throughout the course of the investigation or after all of the witnesses have been interviewed.
-In cases where the parties are provided with all of the witness statements at once, additional time to review the materials may be provided at the sole discretion of the Managing Coordinator.
+Parties may be provided with witness statements throughout the course of the investigation or after all of the witness statements at once, additional time to review the materials may be provided at the sole discretion of the Managing Coordinator.

-Based on the written responses submitted, the investigator(s) will make any necessary revisions, and finalize the report.
+Based on the written responses submitted, the investigator(s) will make any necessary revisions and finalize the report.
 The investigator(s) will document the rationale for any changes made as a result of the parties' submissions.